munificent/game-programming-patterns/book/event-queue.markdown

     the queue.
 Instead of allocating the message itself, the sender requests a "fresh" one from the queue.
 The queue returns a reference to a message already in memory inside the queue, and the sender fills it in.
-When the message gets processed, the receiver just refers to the same message in the queue.
+When the message gets processed, the receiver refers to the same message in the queue.

     <aside name="pool">